wazenmai/drum_generation_with_ssm/README.md

 We put some of our results in `misc/` directory for references.
 We recommend using DAW software to open midi file.

 Feel free to generate your own drum tracks!

+---
+This project is created by I-Chun (Bronwin) Chen and YING-YUN WANG.